 WaterWipes are a proud sponsor of Miracle Babies Foundation - Australia’s leading non for profit organisation supporting premature and sick newborns, their families and the hospitals that care for them.
 Miracle Babies is one of several premature baby charities we partner with around the world.
-WaterWipes are pure and safe enough to use on the most sensitive of skin, including that of newborn and premature babies.
+WaterWipes are pure and gentle enough to use on the most sensitive of skin, including that of newborn and premature babies.

 Alessandra Guilhem was introduced to the Miracles Babies Foundation and WaterWipes following the premature birth of her first son Ryan.
 As her family are located in Brazil, she is forever grateful to have received the support and guidance she so deeply needed.

 When Alessandra went for her routine ultra-sound at 22 weeks, she was told that she had a short cervix which was only getting shorter, so immediate surgery was needed.
 Alessandra was told that she had a very high chance of giving birth prematurely.